2.3 Managing expectations & Being consistent

 Current approach:

-Do I tell my students clearly what I expect of them?
+How do I make my expectations clear to date?
 What information do I show on the board, which do I give verbally?

 Future approach: